SymfonyCasts/solid/sfcasts/dip.md

 # Dependency Inversion Principle

-We've made it to the fifth and final SOLID principle: the dependency inversion principle.
-This puppy has a two part definition.
+We've made it to the fifth and final SOLID principle: the dependency inversion principle, or DIP.
+This puppy has a *two* part definition.
 Ready?
 One:

 > High level modules should not depend on low level modules, both should depend
 > on abstractions - for example, interfaces.

 And part two says:

-> Abstractions should not depend on details, details - or concrete
+> Abstractions should not depend on details.
+Details - meaning concrete
 > implementations - should depend on abstractions.

-Uhh...
-If that makes sense to you, you are awesome.
-And... i am jealous of you.
+Uhh... if that makes sense to you, you are *awesome*!
+And...
+I am jealous of you!

 ## Simpler Definition